AdarshIITDH/Kubernertes-AirGap/README.md

 # Kubernertes AirGap

-We are vitining the installation of kubernetes in a Air Gap Environment
+We are vitinising the installation of kubernetes in a Air Gap Environment